 - Resolution of hostage and kidnapping events, extortion and other threats

-CCI’s staff, all mature Christians with deep church commitments, possess an unmatched combination of professional training, expertise, and real-world “on the ground” experience.
-We have worked with Christian agencies all around the world and understand the threats, needs and realities facing these agencies.
+CCI’s staff consists of mature Christians with deep church and mission commitments.
+They possess an unmatched combination of professional training, real-world expertise, and “on the ground” experience.
+CCI has worked with Christian agencies around the world and understands the threats, needs and realities facing these agencies.

 Subscribe to CCI Security Updates